 In order to accommodate requests for general-use photography featuring Southwestern's architecture and events, we have created an official Southwestern University Flickr group.
 This site allow users to share their favorite photos of Southwestern with each other, and to use photos we have released to the public domain.
 The Communications Office also maintains a small collection of general-use images here.
 Our work is licensed under a Creative Commons Attribution-Noncommercial 3.0 United States License.

-The main responsibilities for video at Southwestern lie with Audiovisual Services.
+The main responsibility for video at Southwestern lies with Audiovisual Services.
 They provide audiovisual equipment for delivery and loan, support of all audiovisual equipment on campus, video production assistance and duplication, event support, Library facility management, and copyright assistance.

 The Web Office also creates video packages for marketing and news.
 We currently share our video properties on YouTube and Vimeo.
 If you have an idea for a video we can produce and share on the Southwestern web site, contact us.